A Trek to Pai Thailand

 After leaving Chiang Mai city limits, we were excited to be getting out into the countryside.
 We drove through lush vegetation, passing small villages and roadside stalls as we made our way up through the mountains, briefly stopping for a refreshment break halfway through the trip.

 The second half of our journey became more arduous as we wound our way through the tight twists and turns.
 I have never suffered from car or motion sickness before but I began to feel quite nauseated and woozy with every turn.
 The roads for the most part were good and a road upgrade was in progress to widen the road but care does need to be taken as we passed a car crash along the way.
 We tried not to watch as our Kamikaze bus driver overtook two cars at a time on the bends.

-Arriving safe and sound we walked through town to our accommodation for the next two nights.
+Arriving safe and sound we walked through town to our hostel for the next two nights.
 We took a twin room with fan and private facilities at the Baan Ing Na Hostel.
 This quiet, clean and comfortable no frills Hostel about a 10 minute walk across the river from town.
 Our room overlooked a very peaceful rural setting with a few cows and extremely cute calves grazing in the rice paddies.

 Things to do in Pai